GeoMigrata/dotMigrata/USAGE.md

 collection.Add(middleClassPerson, count: 10_000);

 // 3.
-Generate 100,000 persons with varied attributes using a generator collection.Add(new GeneratorConfig(seed: 42)
+Generate 100,000 persons with varied attributes using a generator collection.Add(new StandardPersonGenerator(seed: 42)
 {
     Count = 100_000,
-    // Use FactorDefinition references (not strings) for type safety FactorSensitivities = new Dictionary<FactorDefinition, ValueSpecification>
+    // Use FactorDefinition references for type safety FactorSensitivities = new Dictionary<FactorDefinition, ValueSpecification>
     {
         [incomeFactor] = ValueSpecification.InRange(3, 15),  // Custom range for Income sensitivity